chintansa/Lunchfinder/README.md

 ## Features

-- Consumes data from an API listing more than 1.5 million restaurants across 10,000 cities globally.
+- Consumes data from an Zomatpo API listing more than 1.5 million restaurants across 10,000 cities globally.
 - Uses the Google Maps API to display markers for the nearby restaurants.

 ## Technologies Used: